drew-chen/covid-stories/README.md

 # covid-stories

+(project in progress)

 Purpose

-* Display personal and tragic stories of covid 19
+* Share the personal stories behind Covid-19
-* Give them a voice
+* Gives victims a voice
-* Helps convince others be more serious about covid
+* Conveys to skeptics the severity of Covid-19
-* It's more than just numbers and graphs, which are already prevalent
+* Uniquely is more than just numbers and graphs, which are already prevalent

 Tech